oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 When no active session is found, the JavaScript application calls out to the token-mediating backend (C) to initiate the Authorization Code flow with the PKCE extension (described in {{pattern-tmb-flow}}), to which the token-mediating backend responds by redirecting the browser to the authorization endpoint (D).
 When the user is redirected back, the browser delivers the authorization code to the token-mediating backend (E), where the token-mediating backend can then exchange it for tokens at the token endpoint (F) using its client secret and PKCE code verifier.

-The token-mediating backend associates the obtained tokens with the user's session (See {{pattern-tmb-session}}) and includes the relevant information in a cookie that is included in the response to the browser (G).
+The token-mediating backend associates the obtained tokens with the user's session (See {{pattern-tmb-sessions}}) and includes the relevant information in a cookie that is included in the response to the browser (G).
 This response to the browser will also trigger the reloading of the JavaScript application (H).
 When this application reloads, it will check with the token-mediating backend for an existing session (I), allowing the JavaScript application to resume its authenticated state and obtain the access token from the token-mediating backend.

 The JavaScript application in the browser can use the access token obtained in step I to directly make requests to the resource server (J).